mwiertlewski/mwiertlewski.github.io/README.md

 ```

 Pictures live in the `images/people/` folder, the cv in the `pdf/cv/` folder and you can choose your position from 4 categories `postdoc`, `phdstudent`,`master`, `visiting`, `others`.
+For a proper rendering, the image should be 1x1 aspect ratio with less than 400px wide.

 ## Add publications